revl/svn_replay/README.md

 The root hash can also contain the `CommitCredentials` key if the target repository requires authentication.
-The value of this key must be either a two-element array, in which case it's interpreted as a username-password pair, or a scalar, if providing only the username will suffice.
+The value of this key must be either a two-element array, in which case it's interpreted as a username-password pair or a scalar if providing only the username will suffice.

-For the most complete example of a configuration file, see the bundled `svn_replay.example.conf`.
+For a complete configuration file example, see the bundled `svn_replay.example.conf`.

 How to Run
 ==========